terrapower/armi/doc/tutorials/making_your_first_app.rst

 ===================
 In order to call our application directly, we need to add the :file:`__main__.py` file to the package.
 We could add all manner of :py:mod:`entry points <armi.cli.entryPoint>` here for different operations we want our application to perform.
-If you want to add your own entry points, you have to register them with the :py:meth:`armi.plugins.ArmiPlugin.defineEntryPoints` hook.
+If you want to add :doc:`your own entry points </developer/entrypoints>`, you have to register them with the :py:meth:`armi.plugins.ArmiPlugin.defineEntryPoints` hook.
 For now, we can just inherit from the default ARMI entry points (including ``run``) by adding the following code to what we already have in :file:`myapp/__main__.py`: